On semibounded expansions of ordered groups: Examples

-Throughout this section, $\cal R=\la \R, <, +, \dots\ra$ denotes an o-minimal structure over the reals.
-Our goal is to establish Conditions (DP) and (DIM) for the examples of Proposition \ref{prop-examples}.
-Our approach is the following.
+Throughout this section, $\cal R=\la \R, <, +, \dots\ra$ denotes an o-minimal semibounded structure over the reals.
+Our goal is to prove Proposition \ref{prop-examples}.
+For (1), our approach is the following.
 First, we show that under a certain quantifier elimination result, (DP)(I) holds (Proposition \ref{DP1}).
-Second, we show the quantifier elimination result (Theorem \ref{RZ}) in a general setting.
-Third, we ensure that our structures are d-minimal (Section \ref{sec-dmin}).
-Together with the following lemma, we can then conclude the proof of Proposition \ref{prop-examples}.
+Together with d-minimality and the following lemma, we can then conclude its proof.
+For (2), we reduce the statement to that of $\la \overline \R, \alpha^\Z\ra$ from \cite{es}, using Proposition \ref{sharp}.

 Recall (\cite{Mil1}) that $\WR$ is called \emph{d-minimal} if every definable subset of $R$ is the union of an open set and finitely many discrete sets, uniformly in parameters.

 \begin{lemma} Suppose $\WR=\la \cal R,P\ra $ is d-minimal and has \textup{(DP)(I)}.
 Then it has \textup{(DP)(II)} and \textup{(DIM)}. \end{lemma} \begin{proof} By \cite[Proposition 4.15]{es}, we have DP(II).
 By \cite[Remark 1.5(1)]{es}, we have (DIM).
 (In that reference $\WR$ expanded a field, but the proof of Remark 1.5(1) did not use that assumption.) \end{proof}